stablekernel/aqueduct/source/docs/http/serving_files.md

   ..setContentTypeForExtension("xml", new ContentType("application", "xml"));
 ```

 If there is no entry for an extension of a file being served, the content-type defaults to `application/octet-stream`.
-An `FileController` will never invoke any encoders from `HTTPCodecRepository`, but it will GZIP data if the repository allows compression for the content-type of the file (see `HTTPCodecRepository.add` and `HTTPCodecRepository.setAllowsCompression`).
+An `FileController` will never invoke any encoders from `CodecRegistry`, but it will GZIP data if the repository allows compression for the content-type of the file (see `CodecRegistry.add` and `CodecRegistry.setAllowsCompression`).

 ## Caching